salmacmpeg/salmacmpeg/README.md

 - **Code quality & automation**: Linting (`flake8`), logging (`loguru`), testing (`pytest`), clean architecture, dependency management using (`poetry`),  automation with (`Makefiles`), and  CI/CD using (`GitHub Actions`).
 - **NLP with Python and HuggingFace** Feature engineering, (`KNN`), (`HuggingFace`) models, cosine similarity, and  (`Gradio`) UI.
 - **Retrieval-Augmented Generation** with (`LangChain`), (`Chroma vectorstore`), and (`Ollama`).
+- **MLflow for customer churn prediction data and model tracking and versioning** experiment tracking, model registry, and automated deployment with (`MLflow`).

 # Here is a summary of my latest projects
 These projects demonstrate end-to-end machine learning applications that prioritize modularity, scalability, and real-world impact.
 As I transition into MLOps and LLM Engineering, these projects highlight my expertise in building production-ready systems.